invad0r/notable-notes/notes/bash redirects.md

-n<&                  # duplicates stdin from file descriptor n n>&m                 # file descriptor n is made to be a copy of the output file descriptor n<&m                 # file descriptor n is made to be a copy of the input file descriptor &>file               # directs stdout and standard error to file
+n<&                  # duplicates stdin from file descriptor n n>&m                 # file descriptor n is made to be a copy of the output file descriptor n<&m                 # file descriptor n is made to be a copy of the input file descriptor &>FILE               # directs stdout and standard error to FILE

 <&-                  # closes the stdin
 >&-                  # closes the stdout
-n>&-                 # closes the ouput from file descriptor n n<&-                 # closes the input from file descripor n
+n>&-                 # closes the ouput from FILE descriptor n n<&-                 # closes the input from FILE descripor n

 # dash: redirection from   stdin to stdout  or  stdout to stdin
-cat -                           # redirects from stdin to stdout echo "whatever" | cat -         # redirects from stdin to stdout grep "foo" file | diff file2 -
+cat -                           # redirects from stdin to stdout echo "whatever" | cat -         # redirects from stdin to stdout grep "foo" FILE | diff FILE2 -
 ```

 ## see also